 4. Limit the amount of content

-Let’s take this example; You have a gallery page with 30 images and after compressing the images every single image is 150 KB in file size, that means that the total weight of that page will be 4.5 MB which is too much if you consider the average webpage should be under 2 MB.
+Let’s take this example; You have a gallery page with 30 images and after compressing the images every image is 150 KB in file size, that means that the total weight of that page will be 4.5 MB which is too much if you consider the average webpage should be under 1.5 MB.

 Other examples are elements like (YouTube) video’s, Google Maps, or Social Feeds.
 You might think it is just one extra element to the page but behind the scenes a bunch of scripts and files will be loaded to your page which will slow down the loading speed.